fbaldux/NVOptContr/README.md

 ---
+### compare.py

+Some trials for the unstable data.

+---
 ### compute\_J.py

 The program computes the couplings J for the spin glass Hamiltonian.
 The couplings represent the noise to be filtered out.